 Every appliance you use daily can be replaced for energy efficiency.
 That includes refrigerators, freezers, dishwashers, dehumidifiers, clothes washers and dryers, and air cleaners or purifiers.
 Energy Star certifies them all.

-The U.S. Department of Energy has stated that upgrading to Energy Star appliances can lower your energy bill between 10 and 50 percent, which can add up to about $2,000 more in your pocket.
+The US Department of Energy has stated that upgrading to Energy Star appliances can lower your energy costs between 10 and 50 percent, which can add up to about $2,000 more in your pocket.

 Even if you upgrade to Energy Star triple-paned insulated windows, if you have old doors or weatherstripping in your home, then outdoor air is still consistently making its way into the house.
-You’ll miss out on the insulation and temperature maintenance that green windows are supposed to provide.
+Therefore, you’ll miss out on the insulation and temperature maintenance that green windows are supposed to provide.

 What Is An Energy Efficient Home’s Resale Value?